-Each deck offers a variety of question types including multiple choice, multiple select, drag-and-drop, and fill in the blanks.
+Each deck offers a variety of question types including multiple-choice, multiple select, drag-and-drop, and fill-in-the-blanks.
 After students read a chapter from Frindle, they complete a deck.
-These decks average 11 cards making them quick way to check comprehension.
+These decks average 11 cards making them a quick way to check comprehension.

 How many times have you wanted to throw away the large stack of papers your students have turned in to grade?
 Boom is paperless.
 Did I mention these are not only interactive but self-grading as well?

 Four language arts decks are also included.
 These decks practice spelling words that end in -ing correctly, shades of meaning, progressive verbs, and context clues.

 Boom Learning℠ offers downloadable printable files to use along with interactive decks.
 My Frindle materials in this packet may be used to introduce the words before students complete the practice exercises.

 - a word list with definitions and sample sentences